quentin-jaquier-sonarsource/AdvSWE_OASS/README.md

 ### Step 2: Connect API key to the API

-In order for the API to make queries to WatchMode based off of your API key, you need to add the 'apikey' as a system environment variable in the same way you added the postgres database url, username and password.
+In order for the API to make queries to WatchMode based off of your API key, you need to add the 'API_KEY' as a system environment variable in the same way you added the postgres database url, username and password.
 It is set up like this so we never have to push API keys to the git repo

 ### Step 3: Launch the API